abermu/drone-challenge/README.md

 # drone-challenge
-Check http://blog.uclm.es/esiidronechallenge/ (in Spanish) for information about the "Drone Challenge" competition and detailed instructions for using the files provided.
+Check http://blog.uclm.es/esiidronechallenge/ (in Spanish) for information about the "ESII Drone Challenge" competition and detailed instructions for using the files provided.